AnyChart/docs.anychart.com/Common_Settings/Printing.md

 ======================
 Although AnyChart is intended for creation interactive charts for web we provide an opportunity to print any of our charts.

-You can print chart at any time using method **.print()**.
+You can print any chart at any time using **.print()** method.

 ```
   chart.print();  // this method will print your chart
 ```

-Sample below demonstrates chart printing after click on a button
+Sample below demonstrates chart printing:

 {sample}Exports\_02{sample}